BrentPearce/obviousGameObfuscator/analysis.md

 (compiling using gcc's g++ compiler produced strange results with imports such as CYGWIN).
 Similarly eventually, installing Visual Studio and compiling on a Machine with windows 10 produced more normal results, at least so it seemed.
 However in reality, this apparently made the resulting PE file depend on dlls not installed in the Windows 8 analysis machines created for the class.
-This meant I could only perform static analysis.As such I was unable to reverse engineer the key for the XOR encoding, or spoof our software.
+This meant I could only perform static analysis.
+As such I was unable to reverse engineer the key for the XOR encoding, or spoof our software.
 Additionally, IDA Pro was unable to display the assembly in a graph mode and displayed an error message that the graph had over 1000 nodes(message shown below).